Casting Guild of Australia

 The Casting Guild of Australia (CGA) is a professional society, founded in 2013 in Victoria, Australia.
-It consists over 90% of all Australian casting directors for film, television, and theatre.
+Its membership includes over 90% of all Australian casting directors for film, television, and theatre.

 Formation

 According to Nick Hamon, casting director and Vice President of CGA that the idea of setting up a casting guild was in minds of Australian casting directors committee quite sometime.
 But it was not actualised until in 2013, committee member Mel Mackintosh wrote an email, emphasising on the need of the guild.

 Casting Guild of Australia Awards

 In 2015, the CGA launched an annual awards ceremony to recognise excellence in Australian casting across film, television, advertising, theatre and online productions.

 2015

 The first ceremony was held on 23 November 2015 in Sydney and was co-hosted by Ewen Leslie and Sarah Snook.
 Filmmaker George Miller presented the Sirius Award for New Talent of the Future.